 Before Starting a CSA

 Traditionally, CSAs have been vegetable operations.
 Shareholders pay to become members, usually in the realm of a hundred dollars per month for the length of a season.
 Typically, once per week during the growing season, members come pick up their share on the farm or at a designated pick-up point.
 The growing season varies in length, based on location.
 A six-to-seven-month CSA in New England is able to run that long by using season-extension techniques.
 In California, a CSA can easily run year-round.

 Before starting a CSA, farmers need to have an understanding of their farm’s business structure.
 ATTRA has many publications that can help with this, starting with Evaluating a Farming Enterprise.
 Also, Farm Commons, an online source for free legal advice for farmers, has resources for building a legally sound CSA.
-Its Building a Legally Resilient CSA Program Workbook is not a replacement for a good lawyer, but it does provide a helpful framework for a future conversation with one (Armstrong et al., 2016).
+Its Legally Resilient Community Supported Agriculture (CSA) Program Guide is not a replacement for a good lawyer, but it does provide a helpful framework for a future conversation with one (Armstrong et al., 2016).

 Farmers also need to understand their finances before beginning a CSA plan.
 One of the earliest CSA models in the United States, Temple Wilton Community Farm, asks the farm manager to make a presentation to all of the CSA members and to lay out the annual farm budget.
 Members are therefore able to see exactly what the farm manager expects in costs: materials, seeds, labor, etc. (Galt, 2013).
 Most CSAs are not this transparent, but farmers still need to be clear about costs for themselves before setting the annual price per share.
 ATTRA has many business planning resources.